rfinnie/dsari/doc/configuration.md

     "shutdown_kill_grace": 5.0

 If set and `shutdown_kill_runs` is true, this is the grace period allowed between a SIGTERM and a SIGKILL.
-Note that individual runs have a hardcoded 60-second grace as part of normal operation, so setting this to longer than 60 seconds will have no additional effect.
+Note that individual jobs also have a grace period ("max_execution_grace"), which will be considered as well during a shutdown.

 Default: null